sivakumars/toFixedTwist/README.md

 # toFixedTwist
-The toFixed mthod in accounting.js  implemented with Regex
+The toFixed method in accounting.js  implemented with Regex